ropensci-archive/reproducibility-guide/sections/introduction/index.md

 ## What's next?

 If this is all news to you, the next steps are to simply dive in and find the tools and workflow that best suit your research domain.
-Incrementally adding reproducibility to current projects is an excellent way to learn more, and then future projects can be planned for built-in reproducibility from the start.
+Incrementally adding reproducibility to current projects is an excellent way to learn more, and then future projects can plan for built-in reproducibility from the start.
 Becoming involved in the community of researchers in your domain who are using tools for reproducibility can also ease the transition to new tools and workflows.

 Read through the other [sections of this site](http://ropensci.github.io/reproducibility-guide/) for more specific instructions, details and ideas on reproducible research using R. Also check out our curated list of [further readings](http://ropensci.github.io/reproducibility-guide/sections/references/) which includes links to numerous excellent guides on the practical details of improving reproducibility with R.